zhujingyang520/vlsi_project/README.md

 directory for your reference.
 As before, the file path of Nangate FreePDK should be varied on your system.
 You should modify the content of `mmc.view` to cater for your system settings.
-It is recommended to understand how we define the fast corner for hold time analysis and the slow corner for setup time analysis.
+It is recommended to understand how we define the fast corner for hold time analysis and the slow corner for setup time analysis in `mmc.view`.

-In addition, the width of power ring and the number of stripes can be decreased since the divder is much simpler than the LEON processor (less power hungry).
+In addition, the width of power ring and the number of stripes can be decreased since the divider is much simpler than the LEON processor (less power hungry).

 Of note, the Nangate FreePDK does not provide QRC technology file.
 It only provides the capacitance table file.
 Therefore, in the final step of post-route